 Aksys Games Swings for the Fences

 Sweet Fuse: At Your Side rests at a weird convergence between two different eras in gaming.
 On the one hand, you have its significance as the last PSP game to see a traditional retail release.
-It’s not the last PSP game period (that would be the port of Retro City Rampage DX in 2016), but the last one where you had the option to buy it in a store or download it from the Playstation Network.
+It’s not the last PSP game period (that would be the port of Retro City Rampage DX in 2016), but the last one where you had the option to buy it in a store.
 On the other hand, it’s also one of the first titles developed in part by Comcept, a design studio Keiji Inafune founded after leaving Capcom.
 Comcept would later be known for its controversial crowdfunding campaign for Mighty No. 9 – a Mega Man-style game eventually released in 2016 to weak reviews, and broken promises to its backers.
-Published in 2012 in Japan, and abroad the same week the Kickstarter for Mighty began, Sweet Fuse just barely avoided being associated with disaster – if only just.
+Published in 2012 in Japan, and abroad the same week the Kickstarter for Mighty No. 9 began in 2013, Sweet Fuse barely avoided being associated with disaster – if only just.

 Of course there are other interesting tidbits to discuss as well, such as how Sweet Fuse was so under the radar, it never even had a Metacritic score.
 There’s also its place as an early effort by Aksys Games to grow the market for otome games in the West.
-Either way, the point is that there’s a lot of factors that make this game somewhat historically significant, making its obscurity a bit frustrating.
-This is a shame, because under the surface, Sweet Fuse is a game with a weird narrative spin and an absolute time capsule of what gaming was like six years ago.
-It’s a game that could never have been made in any other time and that’s why it should be talked about.
+Either way, the point is that there’s a lot of factors that make this game historically significant, making its obscurity a bit frustrating.
+This is a shame, because under the surface, Sweet Fuse is a game with a weird narrative spin that paints it as a time capsule of what gaming was like six years ago.
+It’s a game that could never have been made in any other time, and that’s why it should be talked about.

-Surprisingly, even though you see and speak to Keiji Inafune in the game, it never feels like an ego trip on the same level as Hideo Kojima inserting himself into Metal Gear Solid games.
+Even though you see and speak to Keiji Inafune in the game, it never feels like an ego trip on the same level as Hideo Kojima inserting himself into Metal Gear Solid games.
 It’s more like a tribute to a beloved creator who enjoys bringing entertainment to millions of people.
 Who better to run an in-game theme park?
-Anyway, the plot works well enough to keep the story entertaining, but it’s really just a framework.
-Sweet Fuse is an otome game, which is a subgenre within visual novels – meaning that most of the gameplay is based on reading dialogue (fully voiced in Japanese) and making key story decisions.
+The plot works well enough to keep the story entertaining, but it’s really just a framework.
+Sweet Fuse is an otome game, which is a subgenre within visual novels, meaning that most of the gameplay is based on reading dialogue (fully voiced in Japanese) and making key story decisions.
 More specifically though, as an otome game, this is all a set up for a much more universal goal – helping Saki find the love of her life among the six other men.

 Part of this has to do with context.
-Sweet Fuse is pretty tame, but there are obviously some otome games and dating sims that are more erotic.
-While there is nothing wrong with having sex in video games, having a protagonist so young (18 in the English translation, 17 originally) would make these scenarios a bit more rocky.
-Meanwhile, a more stereotypical otome game might feature traditional roles for men and women, making potential erotic scenes feel blasé, like a chore to put up with.
-Especially in the West.
+Sweet Fuse is pretty tame, but there are some otome games and dating sims that are more erotic.
+While there is nothing wrong with having sex in video games, having a protagonist so young (18 in the English translation, 17 in Japan) would make these scenarios a bit more rocky.
+Meanwhile, a more stereotypical otome game might feature traditional roles for men and women, making potential erotic scenes feel blasé, like a chore to put up with, especially in the West.
 Including a stronger female protagonist who isn’t afraid to speak her mind and contribute to the group is the easiest way to get around this, but writing strong women is a problem across the board in the gaming industry, not just in otome games.

 Thankfully, many of the core mechanics in Sweet Fuse revolve around Saki’s involvement with the group and building her strong personality.
 One of the most interesting things about her is that, periodically throughout the story, one of the men will say something stupid or act like he’s full of himself in a way that just makes her absolutely livid.
 In these moments, the player has a choice to act on Saki’s emotions and call the person out, or to remain quiet while one of the other men essentially says the same things she would.
 This is actually an important mechanic, as being honest and speaking her mind makes it easier for Saki to win affection points in some cases.
 Affection points are little tokens that pop up during your interactions with the other guys that help determine which path the story will go down.